 The safety of using certain plastics in food preparation and serving came under scrutiny in recent years, and the topic has remained controversial.
-If you know which type of plastic cup you have and how to wash it safely, you'll have few concerns about loading cups into your dishwasher.
+If you know which type of plastic kitchen cups you have and how to wash them safely, you'll have few concerns about loading them into your dishwasher.

 The BPA Question